OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 separated by the division separation heuristic.
 It is not clear what to do in these cases.
-In many situations the taxon in question is unplaced in the source (e.g. is in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the union (in both Eukaryota and Metazoa).
+In many situations the taxon in question is unplaced in the source (e.g. is in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the workspace (in both Eukaryota and Metazoa).
 In OTT 2.9, [??  figure out what happens - not sure], but the number of affected names is quite high, so many false polysemies are created.
 Example: the barrier taxonomy does not